 Doctors who have training, qualifications and experience in paediatrics but have gained these partly or completely outside of an approved CCT training programme (e.g. have trained outside the UK, moved abroad, taken a career break) may apply for a CESR in a CCT specialty, listing their specialty as paediatrics.

 A CESR in the CCT specialty of paediatrics requires demonstration of competences according to the CCT curriculum, which includes acute general paediatrics, neonatal medicine, community paediatrics and safeguarding children.

-Doctors who have training, qualifications and experience in a sub-speciality of paediatrics may apply for a CESR in a non-CCT specialty.
+Doctors who have undertaken training outside the UK towards a qualification in a sub-speciality of paediatrics may be eligible to apply for a CESR in a non-CCT specialty.
 Doctors following this route are listed on the Specialist Register in their chosen sub-specialty only, as their sub-specialty training is not equivalent to a full CCT programme.